Agnessofia/coda22/README.md

 # Introduction

-In this workshop [Marcelo Buzato](mailto:mbuzato@unicamp.br) and [I](mailto:rll307@unicamp.br) are going to discuss some strategies of Twitter text analysis.
-It was produced in order to assist colleagues who work in the area of Corpus Linguistics and Systemic Functional Linguistics.
+In this workshop [Marcelo Buzato](mailto:mbuzato@unicamp.br) and I ([Rodrigo de Lima-Lopes](mailto:rll307@unicamp.br)) are going to discuss some strategies of Twitter text analysis.
 It is part of my [CNPq](http://www.cnpq.br) - project and seeks to make corpus tools and `R` accessible.

-Please feel free to tell us your opinion regarding the codes and some tutorial improvement.
+Please feel free to tell us your opinion regarding the codes and tutorial.
+If you think some improvement is necessary, please let us know.

 # Contents